HIF: The hypergraph interchange format for higher-order networks: Case study

 \subsection{Dataset}

 We create the \texttt{publications.hif.json} HIF-compliant file and interact with this dataset by loading the file through each software library's API.

 We use a publication dataset for our case study because of its rich attributes and tractable size.
 This dataset consists of open-source publications with the keyword "Hypergraph" and was collected from ArXiv, BioRxiv, the DBLP computer science bibliography, and the U.S. Office of Scientific and Technical Information (OSTI).
-The resulting hypergraph is composed of hyperedges, which represent scientific publications, and nodes, which represent authors.
+The resulting hypergraph is composed of hyperedges, which represent scientific publications, and nodes, which represent authors and can be seen in Figure~\ref{fig:hg_pubs_full}.
 Each hyperedge (publication) has a number of attributes including funding agencies, abstract, publication date, keyword tags, and the source, while each node (author) has an associated institution have the attributes of institutions (There are no incidence attributes).
 The hypergraph has 1,960 nodes (authors) and 533 edges (publications).
-The following analysis of this data using each of the hypergraph packages is provided in the notebook \texttt{HIF-demo.ipynb} in the tutorials folder of the HIF GitHub page~\footnote{See \href{https://github.com/pszufe/HIF-standard}{https://github.com/pszufe/HIF-standard}.}.
+A detailed description and the following analysis of this dataset using each of the hypergraph packages is provided in the notebook \texttt{HIF-demo.ipynb} in the tutorials folder of the HIF GitHub page \footnote{See \href{https://github.com/pszufe/HIF-standard}{https://github.com/pszufe/HIF-standard}.}.
 We briefly describe examples of the types of analysis that one can perform on this dataset for each software package.